Tejav433/cmd-dict/README.md

    ./dict <word> or ./dict dict <word>

-   It is not there because oxford dictoinaries have no api for word of the day

 6. Word of the Day Full DictDisplay all above details of word of the day

    ./dict

 7. Word Game

      ./dict play

       The program should display a definition, synonym, or antonym

       And ask the user to enter the word

       If correct word is entered, program should tell that the word is correct

       * Other(not displayed) Synonyms of the word should be accepted as correct answer.

       If incorrect word is entered, program should ask for

           - 1. try again

                 Lets user enter word again

           - 2. hint

                 Display a hint, and let user enter word again

                 Hint can be

                     Display the word randomly jumbled (cat -> atc)

                     OR Display another definition of the word

                     OR Display another antonym of the word

                     OR Display another synonym of the word -3 quit

                  Display the word, its full dict, and quit

+Usage

+After cloning the repository add secret folder in repository directory and in that add secret.js

+In that secret.js file add below code

+const app_id = '<app_id>';

+const app_key = '<app_key>';

+module.exports = {app_id,app_key};

+And download the inquirer,commander,chalk,axios packages